pssnyder/v7p3r-chess-engine/docs/completed_projects/CHESS_CORE_REFACTOR_PLAN.md

 # Chess Core Refactor Plan

 ## Overview
-Refactor the `v7p3rChess` class by extracting generic chess functionality into a new `ChessCore` class in `chess_core.py`.
+Refactor the `playChess` class by extracting generic chess functionality into a new `ChessCore` class in `chess_core.py`.
 This will reduce file size and improve maintainability while preserving all existing functionality.

 ## Proposed Architecture